 Enterprise social networks are nothing new.
 They’ve been on the scene almost as long as social networks themselves.
 But the role they play has changed, and taking a close look at the differences between two of the most popular – Microsoft’s

-Workplace – is a good way of illustrating this.
+Yammer and Workplace by Facebook – is a good way of illustrating this.

 So, firstly what separates the two?